arnoo/angelspie/README.md

           :window-margin-vertical 0)))
 ```

-This makes tiling adapt to the screen size and work exactly the same at the keyboard and in my Angelspie rules that also call my-tile to tile windows.
+It is loaded both in my keyboard shortcuts and as part of my global Angelspie configuration.
+This makes tiling adapt to the screen size and work exactly the same at the keyboard and in my Angelspie rules.